-125. Planned Development.
+124. Planned Development.
 A tract of land meeting specified minimum site size whereon all elements of development may be designed as inter-related aspects of an overall improvement concept in accordance with the provisions of these regulations.

-126. Planning Commission.
-The City Planning Commission of Udall, Kansas unless otherwise specified.
+125. Planning Commission.
+The City Planning Commission of Solomon, Kansas unless otherwise specified.

-127. Plat.
+126. Plat.
 A layout of a subdivision indicating the location and boundaries of individual properties.

-128. Platting.
-Whenever the terms platting, platted, or subdivided are used in the Zoning Ordinance, it shall refer to the process established by the duly adopted subdivision regulations of the City of Udall.
+127. Platting.
+Whenever the terms platting, platted, or subdivided are used in the Zoning Ordinance, it shall refer to the process established by the duly adopted subdivision regulations of the City of Solomon.

-129. Preschool.
-A public or privately owned facility with defined curriculum which offers preparatory education for minor children aged 5 years and younger.
+128. Preschool.
+A public or privately-owned facility with defined curriculum which offers preparatory education for minor children aged 5 years and younger.
 The term does not include kindergarten.

-130. Premises.
+129. Premises.
 A parcel together with all buildings and structures thereon.